tsatria03/CookyCraze/docks/readme.txt

 Current cookies: how many cookies you have right now.
 Cookies needed for next rank: how many cookies are required to reach the next rank.
 Current coins: how many coins you currently have.

+Achievements.
+Track your progress and earn recognition for milestones across every part of the game.

+There are 100 achievements spread across all tracked statistics, including baking, economy, upgrades, bundles, events, the cooky flipper, the slot machine, and blackjack.
+Each achievement has a name, a description, and a hint that tells you what you need to do to unlock it.

+Achievements are shown in a dedicated menu accessible from the main game interface.
+Every achievement is always visible in the list, showing its name followed by locked or unlocked.
+Pressing enter on an unlocked achievement re-speaks its description.
+Pressing enter on a locked achievement tells you what you need to do to unlock it.
+When you earn an achievement during play, the game announces it non-interruptively in the background and stores it in the achievements buffer so you can review it later.
+Pressing enter on an unlocked achievement in the menu shows a dialog you can read at your own pace.

 Save slots.